lilyhanhub/Election_Analysis/README.md

 ![Screenshot of the election results](/Resources/election_results.png)

 ## Election Audit Summary
-There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
+The python code written for the Colorado Board of Elections has successfully accomplished all the requirements, which made it possible to serve as a framework for the future election use, as there could be different candidates or different counties.
+The script can be applied to any electoral tabular dataset simply by changing the source of the data.
+Also, It's easy to modify the script for any sort of elections, either a congressioanl or a state/local election, by modifying the county to the targeted regions, which could be a state or a city.